NaikAayush/shiro-storage/docs/docs/intro.md

 The Shiro Network has these projects:
 - [**Shiro Share**](https://share.shiro.network): a simple, fast and convenient **instant file sharing platform**.
 No wallet necessary (you can use one if you have).
 Files are kept long-term.
 - **Shiro Storage**: a storage platform to upload files using only client and contract code - no web2 services necessary!
+Shiro Share is powered by Shiro Storage.

 ## Getting Started